canonical/lxd/doc/clustering.md

 lxc storage create data zfs
 ```

-and the storage will be actually created on all nodes.
+and the storage will be instantiated on all nodes.
 If you didn't
-define it on some node, or some node is down, an error will be
+define it on a particular node, or a node is down, an error will be
 returned.

 ## Storage volumes

-Each volume is lives on a specific node.
+Each volume lives on a specific node.
 The `lxc storage volume list`
-includes a `NODE` column to indicate which node a certain volume lives
+includes a `NODE` column to indicate on which node a certain volume
-on.
+resides.

 Different volumes can have the same name as long as they live on
 different nodes (for example image volumes).
 You can manage storage